ahungry/cl-protobufs/cl-protobufs.rst

 Python compatibility functions
 ==============================

-By popular demand, the Protobufs library provides an API that very similar to the API of the Python Protobufs library.
+By popular demand, the Protobufs library provides an API that is very similar to the API of the Python Protobufs library.

 ::